danmgs/-AWS.Pipeline.CloudFormation/README.md

 - creation of a CodeDeploy Project Configuration
 - creation of a CodeBuild Project Configuration
 - creation of a CodePipeline Configuration
-- Deployment of a Website in .Net Core 3.0.
+- deployment of a Website in .Net Core 3.0.

 ## Prerequisites